 Jason Gregory currently resides in Louisville, KY with his wife Nikki, son Cole and daughter Hope.
 Hope is enrolled in Jefferson County Public Schools.
 Mr. & Mrs. Gregory and Cole Gregory are proud JCPS graduates.

-Color Guard Instructor/Choreographer - Faith Bowers Faith is currently a student at the University of Louisville.
-She is a former color guard member/captain of the University of Louisville Cardinal Marching Band.
-She is also a graduate of Daviess County High School where she performed as an oboist and in the color guard.
+Color Guard Instructor/Choreographer - Faith Bowers Faith is a recent graduate of the University of Louisville.
+She is a former color guard member/captain of the University of Louisville Cardinal Marching Band and is also a graduate of Daviess County High School where she performed both as an oboist with the concert band and in the color guard with the marching band.

-Woodwind Sectional Instructor - Adam McIntyre Adam recently earned his music education degree from the University of Louisville.
+Woodwind Sectional Instructor - Adam McIntyre Adam recently earned his music education degree from the University of Louisvilleand currently serves as the Orchestra Director at Jeffersontown High School in Louisville, KY.
 He is a graduate of the duPont Manual HS and YPAS band program.
 He is a former student of Mr. Ron Jones and professor Adam McCord.